MorpheusZero/go-heimdall/README.md

 A small database migration tool in Golang for Postgres that follows KISS (Keep It Simple Stupid).

+## Uses

-Heimdall will handle very basic DB migrations for Postgres using minimal dependencies and very basic use cases.
+- Heimdall will handle very basic DB migrations for Postgres using minimal dependencies and very basic use cases.
+- This tool is NOT a binary and is meant to be used as a dependency in your own project.
+You can create your own binary though if you so choose.

 ## Install